Apple AirPods Max price, release date, design and noise cancelling

-Apple just unveiled AirPods Max, a premium pair of over-ear headphones with active noise cancellation and 20 hours of battery life retailing for a hefty $549.
+Apple AirPods Max are a pair of premium, over-ear headphones with active noise cancellation and 20 hours of battery life that retail for $549.

-Announced via Apple Newsroom, AirPods Max looks different than all the best headphones right now.
+Announced via Apple Newsroom on Tuesday, AirPods Max look to offer something different from all the other best headphones right now.
 These cans sport a retro design, complete with large cushions and a stainless steel-mesh hybrid headband, plus a digital crown that's been pulled from the Apple Watch.
-Stand out performance features include Adaptive EQ, active noise cancellation, transparency mode and spatial audio.
+Stand out performance features include Adaptive EQ, active noise cancellation, transparency mode and the AirPods Pro's spatial audio.

 Price: $549